Applying for the Uniform CPA Examination

-You may take the required test sections individually and in any order, but are required to pass all four sections of the examination within a rolling 18 month period, which begins on the date the first examination section passed was taken.
+You may take the required test sections individually and in any order, but are required to pass all four sections of the examination within a rolling 18 month period, which begins on the date of score release for the first passed section.

-Credit for any section passed shall be valid for 18 months from the actual date the examination sections were taken.
+Credit for any section passed shall be valid for 18 months from the date of score release for the first passed section..
 Examination credit expires by section.
 You will lose credit for each section passed outside the 18 month period, and will have to retake those sections.

 If you wish to transfer examination scores from Washington to another state, please contact the Washington State Board of Accountancy.

 CPA Examination Services

 Nashville, Tennessee 37219-8469